-Bilateral relations between Germany and Saudi Arabia were formalised as early as 1929 by the signing of the Treaty of Friendship between Germany and the Kingdom of the Hijaz and the Nejd.
+Bilateral relations between Germany and Saudi Arabia were formalised as early as 1929 by the signing of the Treaty of Friendship between Germany and the Kingdom of Hejaz and Nejd.
 This was three years before the Kingdom of Saudi Arabia was proclaimed.
 Germany has maintained diplomatic relations with the Kingdom of Saudi Arabia since 1954.
-As with other Arab nations, Germany is held in high regard in Saudi Arabia.
+As in other Arab nations, Germany is held in high regard in Saudi Arabia.

-Relations between the two countries are fostered by regular high-level visits in both directions.
-At the invitation of King Salman bin Abdulaziz Al Saud, Federal Chancellor Angela Merkel held talks with the Saudi Arabian leadership in Jeddah on 30 April 2017.
-This marked her third trip to Saudi Arabia after visits in 2007 and 2010.
-Saudi Arabian Foreign Minister Adel bin Ahmed Al-Jubeir has, since taking office in May 2015, visited Germany several times, most recently in February 2017 to attend the Munich Security Conference and in June 2017 to hold talks with Foreign Minister Sigmar Gabriel.
-During a trip to the Gulf region, Foreign Minister Gabriel met his Saudi Arabian counterpart in Jeddah on 3 July 2017.
-There are also frequent visits to Saudi Arabia by members of the German Cabinet, Members of the German Bundestag and delegations from Germany’s federal states as well as visits to Germany by Saudi Arabian officials.
+At the invitation of King Salman bin Abdulaziz Al-Saud, Federal Chancellor Angela Merkel last held talks with the Saudi Arabian leadership in Jeddah on 30 April 2017.
+This marked her third trip to Saudi Arabia following visits in 2007 and 2010.
+In September 2018, Foreign Ministers Heiko Maas and Adel Al-Jubeir agreed to expand and deepen the traditionally good relations, thus ending a diplomatic dispute on statements made by former German Foreign Minister Sigmar Gabriel on Saudi Arabian foreign policy.
+There are frequent visits to Saudi Arabia by members of the German Cabinet, Members of the German Bundestag and delegations from Germany’s Länder, as well as visits to Germany by Saudi Arabian officials.

 Saudi Arabia is Germany’s second most important Arab trading partner after the United Arab Emirates.
-For its part, Germany is the third largest supplier of Saudi Arabian imports.
+For its part, Germany is the fourth-largest supplier of Saudi Arabian imports.
 Saudi Arabia imports German products and services on a large scale.
-Germany’s main exports to Saudi Arabia are machinery, motor vehicles and chemical products as well as electrical, precision engineering und optical goods.
-In 2016, however, bilateral trade between Germany and Saudi Arabia decreased approximately 27 percent over the previous year to 7.3 billion euros.
-During this period, German imports from Saudi Arabia declined year-on-year by just under 29 percent, to a little over 622 million euros.
-It remains to be seen whether this downward trend will continue given the current relative stabilisation of the oil price.
+Germany’s main exports to Saudi Arabia are machinery, motor vehicles, chemical products and electrical, precision engineering and optical goods.
+In 2017, German exports to Saudi Arabia were worth 6.6 billion euros (-9.6% compared with 2016), while Saudi Arabian exports to Germany totalled 803 million euros (+28.7% compared with 2016).

-In the future, Saudi Arabia will remain an interesting market for German companies.
-Industrial diversification and renewable energy are key issues in Saudi Arabia’s ambitious Vision 2030 reform programme as well as its National Transformation Program 2020, and these are core areas of German competence.
-This means that there are good prospects of greater economic cooperation between the two countries.
+Saudi Arabia will remain an interesting market for German companies.
+Industrial diversification and renewable energies are key issues in Saudi Arabia’s ambitious Vision 2030 reform programme and National Transformation Programme 2020, and these are core areas of German expertise.
+This means that there are good prospects for greater economic cooperation between the two countries.
 An investment protection agreement has been in place since 1999.

 Through the Saudi Arabian General Investment Authority (SAGIA) and the Saudi Industrial Property Authority (MODON), Saudi Arabia offers a range of incentives to encourage foreign companies to invest and create jobs in the country.
 Foreign companies and joint ventures are required to employ a certain percentage of Saudi Arabian nationals.